-What we wish to create, though, is an online version of your car showroom, so let’s consider what your customers require while looking for a car:
+However, what we wish to create, though, is an online version of your car showroom, so let’s consider what your customers require while looking for a car:

 How to compare products using WooCommerce?

-You may also add more vehicles to the comparison:
+Besides, you may also add more vehicles to the comparison:

 How do we get to receive quote request using WooCommerce?

 So let’s add the chance of requesting a quote from our catalog.
 To implement this function, we are going to use the YITH WooCommerce Request a Quote plugin.